 I am a Political Scientist and Associate Professor at FGV/EBAPE, a school of business and public administration in Rio de Janeiro.
 I have previously been an Assistant Professor at Rutgers, and held visiting appointments at Nuffield College, Princeton, Yale, and IUPERJ (currently IESP).
 I specialize in Latin American politics, and have written on executive-legislative relations, political parties, voting behavior, and the politics of public policy.

 This website provides information about my published and ongoing projects, as well as links to data and replication materials.
 I try to keep it updated, but feel free to contact me with suggestions, corrections, or to request materials not available here.

-I am the author of "Partisans, Antipartisans, and Nonpartisans" (with David Samuels), which was recently published by Cambridge University Press.
+I am the author of "Partisans, Antipartisans, and Nonpartisans" (with David Samuels), published in 2018 by Cambridge University Press.
 In this book, we employ a mix of observational and experimental techniques to examine the determinants and consequences of party identification in Brazil.
 We devote quite a lot of attention to negative partisanship, which is particularly important despite having been overlooked by the previous literature.
 The main message of the book is that partisanship and antipartisanship developed in tandem in Brazil, and have shaped voting behavior to a much greater extent than has been previously acknowledged.